Terms of Endearment

-Terms of Endearment is a 1983 American family comedy-drama film directed, written, and produced by James L. Brooks, adapted from Larry McMurtry's 1975 novel of the same name.
+Terms of Endearment is a 1983 American family tragicomedy film directed, written, and produced by James L. Brooks, adapted from Larry McMurtry's 1975 novel.
 It stars Debra Winger, Shirley MacLaine, Jack Nicholson, Danny DeVito, Jeff Daniels, and John Lithgow.
-The film covers 30 years of the relationship between Aurora Greenway (MacLaine) and her daughter Emma (Winger).
+The film covers 30 years of the relationship between Aurora Greenway (MacLaine) and her daughter Emma Greenway-Horton (Winger).

 Terms of Endearment was theatrically released in limited theatres on November 23, 1983, and to a wider release on December 9 by Paramount Pictures.
-The film received critical acclaim and was a major commercial success, grossing $165 million at the box office, becoming the second-highest-grossing film of 1983.
-The film received a leading eleven nominations at the 56th Academy Awards, and won five (more than any other film nominated that year): Best Picture, Best Director, Best Actress (for MacLaine), Best Adapted Screenplay, and Best Supporting Actor (for Nicholson).
+The film received critical acclaim and was a major commercial success, grossing $165 million at the box office, becoming the second-highest-grossing film of 1983 (after Return of the Jedi).
+At the 56th Academy Awards, the film received a leading 11 nominations, and won a leading five awards: Best Picture, Best Director, Best Actress (MacLaine), Best Adapted Screenplay, and Best Supporting Actor (Nicholson).
 A sequel, The Evening Star, was released in 1996.

 Plot

-Widowed Aurora Greenway keeps several suitors at arm's length in River Oaks, Houston, focusing instead on her close, but controlling, relationship with daughter Emma.
+Aurora Greenway, a widow since her daughter Emma was a child, keeps several suitors at arm's length in River Oaks, Houston, focusing instead on her close, but controlling, relationship with Emma.
 Anxious to escape her mother, Emma marries callow young college professor Flap Horton over her mother's objections.

 Despite their frequent spats and difficulty getting along with each other, Emma and Aurora have very close ties and keep in touch by telephone.

-Emma and Flap move to Iowa in order for him to pursue a career as an English professor, but they run into financial difficulties.
-Emma has three children, and over the course of the next few years the marriage begins to fray.
-While at the grocery store, Emma does not have the money to pay for her groceries and meets Sam Burns, who pays for them.
-They strike up a friendship and quickly an affair as Sam's wife refuses to have sex with him and Emma suspects Flap of infidelity.
-Meanwhile, the lonely Aurora overcomes her repression and begins a whirlwind romance with her next-door neighbor, retired astronaut Garrett Breedlove.
-Emma catches Flap flirting with one of his students and drives back to Texas immediately.
-There, Garrett develops cold feet about his relationship with Aurora and breaks it off.
-While Emma is gone, Flap decides to take a promotion in Nebraska; Emma and the children return to Iowa, and they move to Nebraska.
+Soon after the wedding, Emma gets pregnant with their first child.
+He is a few years old when she is again expecting another.

+The small family moves to Iowa in order for Flap to pursue a career as an English professor.
+When they run into financial difficulties, Emma calls Aurora for help.
+Admitting she is pregnant with a third, her mother suggests she go to Colorado for an abortion.